Airbus A350: Operational history

 One year after introduction, the A350 fleet had accumulated 3,000 flight cycles and around 16,000 block hours.
 Average daily usage by first customers was 11.4 hours with flights averaging 5.2 hours, which are under the aircraft's capabilities and reflect both short flights within the schedules of Qatar Airways and Vietnam Airlines, as well as flight-crew proficiency training that is typical of early use and is accomplished on short-haul flights.
 Finnair was operating the A350 at very high rates: 15 flight hours per day for Beijing, 18 hours for Shanghai, and more than 20 hours for Bangkok.
 This may have accelerated the retirement of the Airbus A340.

 In service, problems occurred in three areas.
 The onboard maintenance, repair, overhaul network needed software improvements.
 Airbus issued service bulletins regarding onboard equipment and removed galley inserts (coffee makers, toaster ovens) because of leaks.
 Airbus had to address spurious overheating warnings in the bleed air system by retrofitting an original connector with a gold-plated connector.
-Airbus targeted a 98.5% dependability by the end of 2016 and to match the mature A330 reliability by early 2019.
+Airbus targeted a 98.5% dependability by the end of 2016 and to match the mature A330 in terms of reliability by early 2019.

 By the end of May 2016, the A350 fleet had flown 55,200 hours over 9,400 cycles at a 97.8% operational reliability on three months.
 The longest operated sector was Qatar Airways' Adelaide–Doha at 13.8 hours for 6120 nmi.
 45% of flights were under 3000 nmi, 16% over 5000 nmi, and 39% in between.
 The average flight was 6.8 hours, with the longest average being 9.6 hours by TAM Airlines and the shortest being 2.1 hours by Cathay Pacific's.
 It is able to seat from 253 seats for Singapore Airlines to 348 seats for TAM Airlines, with a 30 to 46 seat business class and a 211 to 318 seat economy class, often including a premium economy.
 A total of 49 A350s were delivered to customers in 2016.
 It was also planned that the monthly rate would grow to 10 by the end of 2018, which was eventually achieved in 2019 when Airbus delivered 112 aircraft over a period of 11 months.